alanng10/class-lang/Docue/Article/Sand/a.md

 TypeName has 1 derived class.
 The derived class is StructTypeName.
 StructTypeName is Type name for StructType.
+SturctTypeName syntax starts with Class of class ClassName, followed by limit dot token, followed by Struct of class StructName.

 Storage node represent storage alloc for var.
 Storage syntax start with "val" index word, followed by none orn Count